If you do not find the answer to your question below, please call our customer service line during our office hours at:

-Smithsonian Folkways is a direct mail order business; however, retailers throughout the country carry Smithsonian Folkways products.
-The Smithsonian museum shops in Washington, D.C. and New York also carry a number of our recordings.
+Yes!
+Many of the Smithsonian museum shops in Washington, D.C. and New York carry a selection of our recordings.

 What is the Smithsonian Collection of Recordings?

-The Smithsonian Books and Recordings division, which carried many popular titles such as the SI Collection of Classic Jazz, Big Band Box Set, and Folk Music Box Set, ceased operations in 1998.
+The Smithsonian Press operated the Smithsonian Collection of Recordings label from the 1970s to 1990, which carried many popular titles such as the Smithsonian Collection of Classic Jazz, Big Band Box Set, and Folk Music Box Set.
+It ceased operations in 1990.

 Do you carry the Smithsonian Collection of Classic Jazz, Big Band Box Set, or Folk Music Box?

 At the present time Smithsonian Folkways does not offer these titles.
 The revised edition of the Smithsonian Collection of Classic Jazz, titled JAZZ: The Smithsonian Anthology, was released in March, 2011.
 Click here for more information.